The 60 Days Challenge Before Going to Japan + Update

 So we are about 60 days out before we take off to the land of the moon people.
 My friend likes to call Japanese moon people – it’s not my thing but seem suitable at the moment for some reason.
 With that said I’m looking to double down (coupled with music video below the article at the bottom) and start blasting out much more research for the coming two months.
 I’ll also be adding some Japanese music into the music section under Japanese entertainment, so look for that.
-For now this counts as one, but to be fair I’ll add in an update about our travel plans, as well some things you’ll want to know before moving to Japan to go to school if you happen to use Go!
-Go!
-Nihon.
+For now this counts as one, but to be fair I’ll add in an update about our travel plans, as well some things you’ll want to know before moving to Japan to go to school.
+Remember you can always contact us here or on Facebook for help with choosing the right school and accommodations while in Japan.

 Moving forward we’ll also be doing more practical research that will benefit us instead of just pure curiosity, but there will still be some fun stuff.
 Tomorrow I’ll be posting about Japan’s Fat Tax, not really practical as it wouldn’t affect me until I was about 50ish anyway, but I already have some of it started, so I’ll finish it off.
 If you’re new to Nihon Scope be sure to follow us on Facebook as we always post new stuff to Facebook… We also have about any other social profile you’d want to use, just search us ‘Nihon Scope’.